-Valkyria Chronicles 4 is one of the deepest, best strategy game we have had in years.
+Valkyria Chronicles 4 is one of the deepest, best strategy games we have had in years.

 Long suffering series fans of Valkyria Chronicles who have had to suffer the ignominy of a flanderized PSP sequel, a better follow-up that never got localized, and whatever Valkyria Revolution was supposed to be, will be happy to hear that Valkyria Chronicles 4 squarely represents a return to form for the franchise.
 It’s got everything fans fell in love with in 2008, when the original launched on PS3- the same gorgeous graphics that look like a colored sketch come to life, powered by the CANVAS Engine, the same blend of turn based tactics meets strategy meets third person shooter, and the same emphasis on a wartime story while eschewing the more anime inspired tropey trappings of the PSP sequels.